mymindishazel/Ravys-unified-discord-ruleset/README.md

 This piece of work is licensed under Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) by [Ravy](https://ravy.pink) (contact@ravy.pink).
 You can find more about the license [here](https://creativecommons.org/licenses/by-nc-nd/4.0/).
 While it might seem trivial to copy parts of this and just use them for your own ruleset without credit, a lot of work went into this and I would appreciate proper crediting.
 If you're not sure on how to properly credit me, or which usage this license grants, feel free to reach out at contact@ravy.pink
+**Why did you chose such a strict license?** I find it easiest to start with something strict and go more open if I feel confident people are happily using it.
+If you're someone that really e.g. wants to do a modification, feel free to reach out to me at the above email and we can talk about an exclusive license grant.
+**Exception for contributors** The only exception to the above license are direct contributions to this work.
+By this, I mean you reproducing and modifying the document in an attempt to improve it in a meaningful way (e.g. by forking it on GitHub and then opening a Pull Request).
+Please still contact me beforehand to make sure there aren't any issues.

 ### 0.3 Inspiration
 Of course this document didn't come out of thin air.